sage-org/sage-property-paths-experiments/README.md

 ```

 Configurable fields are detailed below:
+- **approaches:** the approaches to compare.
+    - accepted values: SaGe-PTC-5, SaGe-PTC-20, SaGe-Multi, Virtuoso and Jena-Fuseki
 - **dataset:** the dataset on which queries will be executed.
     - accepted values: gmark
 - **depths:** the differents values of the MaxDepth parameter for which queries will be executed.